developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### User Control of Public Land Mobile Network Lock
 Used to configure whether a Device User is allowed to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).

--***Disallow***- the Device User is blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+* ***Disallow***- the Device User is blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to ensure that the Administrator settings related to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) cannot be overridden by the Device User.

--***Allow***- the Device User is allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+* ***Allow***- the Device User is allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to enable the Device User to override any locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) that was set by the Administrator.

 ### Dual SIM Dual Standby Mode
 Used to configure whether the WWAN adapter should handle multiple SIM card(s) in Dual SIM Dual Standby (DSDS) Mode.

--**Off**- the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
+* **Off**- the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
 To use a different SIM, the current SIM must be switched and ALL carrier services switched to the new SIM.

--**On**- the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, under which two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
+* **On**- the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, under which two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
 For example, one SIM might be selected for voice calls and text messages while the other is for data.
 This can be beneficial if the carriers associated with those SIMs have different performance, pricing, coverage, etc. for various carrier services.

 -----